Documentation

 StyleBop understands native CSS nesting.
 If your source file uses nested blocks with & or bare descendant selectors inside another rule, the parser desugars them into flat rulesets so every nested child becomes its own node on the canvas, but the original nesting is restored byte-for-byte when the file is saved.

-Unknown At-Rules & Comments
+At-Rules & Comments

 Property Editor